 3. Learning Experiences, Not Courses

 Microlearning is one more way to provide continuous learning, an approach that better fits human cognitive architecture.
 As our industry finds new ways to go beyond the “one course” paradigm, notice how people are using microlearning as a design solution.
+Listen to my interview with the authors of Microlearning: Short and Sweet or download the transcript.

 5. Digital Badges